Guide to the Department of Botany Records, 1932-1978

 - David M. Rubenstein Rare Book & Manuscript Library

 - Materials in English

-This collection of records from the Duke University Botany Department includes two early account books from the time of the department's founding (1936-1940), which contain a record of wages, office supplies, general supplies, repairs, equipment, and research grants.
+This collection of records from the Duke University Botany Department includes a laboratory manual with class materials from Botany 1 and 2 in 1940 as well as two early account books from the time of the department's founding (1936-1940), which contain a record of wages, office supplies, general supplies, repairs, equipment, and research grants.
 Other materials include newpaper clippings concerning the department (1932-1978), promotional materials (1967-1977), and committee self study and curriculum reports (1963-1965).

 Collection is open for research.

 Copyright for Official University records is held by Duke University; all other copyright is retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 [Identification of item], Department of Botany Records, University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 With the founding of Duke University in the 1920s, the Biology Department was created around a pair of Trinity College professors, Bert Cunningham, a zoologist, and Hugo Blomquist, a botanist.
 In 1927 they were joined by Arthur Pearse, a prominent ecologist and former president of the Ecological Society of America.
 Pearse added to the prestige of the department with his founding of Ecological Monographs, the first scientific journal published by Duke University Press.
 As the department moved to the Biology Building on the newly constructed West Campus, tensions between the botanists and zoologists led to a departmental rift.
 Eventually this rift led to the dissolution of the department in 1935 and the creation of the Botany Department, led by Blomquist, and the Zoology Department, led by Pearse.